Man City great Kompany appointed Burnley manager

 The 36-year-old spent three years in charge of Anderlecht, the first of those as player-manager, prior to stepping aside by mutual consent last month.

-He takes over at Turf Moor ahead of Burnley's first season in the Championship since 2015-16 following their relegation from the Premier League.
+He takes over at Turf Moor ahead of Burnley's first season in the Championship since 2015-2016 following its relegation from the Premier League.

 Sean Dyche was sacked by the Clarets in April after a decade in charge, with interim boss Mike Jackson unable to keep the club in the top flight.

-Burnley confirmed the appointment on their official website on Tuesday, though they did not announce the length of the contract signed by the Belgian.
+Burnley confirmed the appointment on its official website on Wednesday, though it did not announce the length of the contract signed by the Belgian.

 Kompany said: "Burnley Football Club is a truly historic English side and it is an honour to be appointed first-team manager.
 I'm excited by the challenge ahead.